friends-of-presta/security-advisories/_posts/2023-10-25-franfinance.md

 * **Advisory source**: Friends-of-presta.org
 * **Vendor**: PrestaShop
 * **Product**: franfinance
-* **Impacted release**: < 1.9.0 for Prestashop 1.6 OR < 2.0.27 for Prestashop 1.7+
+* **Impact release**: < 1.9.0 for Prestashop 1.6 OR < 2.0.27 for Prestashop 1.7+
-* **Product author**: 202 ecommerce until 2019 / an other developper after
+* **Product author**: 202 ecommerce until 2019 / an other developer after
 * **Weakness**: [CWE-78](https://cwe.mitre.org/data/definitions/78.html)
 * **Severity**: critical (10)

 ## Description

-The validation of a payment with Franfinance solution use Atos SIPS v1 platform that return data to decrypt with a binary file to execute.
+The validation of a payment with the Franfinance solution uses Atos SIPS v1 platform which returns data to decrypt with a binary file to execute.

-A attacker can inject on this sequence an arbitrary executable script.
+An attacker can inject into this sequence an arbitrary executable script.

 ### version 1.x